cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - ChainID := `Nickname`+`blocktime` + signature(random) // chainID include genesis address, block size 1, time 60 seconds; // in stateless environment, chain config info needs to be embedded into chainname, otherwise, might be lost.
 - Community chains peer address format : `chainID` + `TAU address`;

-- msg: the contract content for coin base, wiring and file tx
+- TX types and msg: the contract content for coin base, wiring and file tx
-   * coin base, msg is the txpool attached
+   * coin base, msg is the only transaction attached
    * wiring, msg is the contract relating to this tx
-   * relay, msg is the multiaddress
+   * relay, msg is the contract relating to this tx, include the relay info
-   * file, msg is the discription of the file or file command
+   * file, msg is the contract relating to this tx, include discription of the file or future file command

-- relay: each chain config relay on own chain by members, TAU mainchain provides relay candidates.
+- relay: each chain config relay on own chain by members, TAU mainchain annouce the relay candidates in the daily basis, each node config own trusted relays. three of those sharing the time slots.

 ```
 ## "Wormhole" - HAMT Hashed keys are states inito contract chain history.